Newborn Screening Tests

 Phenylketonuria (PKU).
 PKU is an inherited disease in which the body can't metabolize a protein called phenylalanine.
 Without treatment, PKU can cause intellectual disability.
 Newborn screening for PKU is required in all 50 states.

 Congenital hypothyroidism.
 This is a condition in which the baby is born with too little thyroid hormone.
-Hypothyroidism is also quite common.
-Untreated low thyroid hormone levels can lead to developmental problems and poor growth.
+Hypothyroidism is also quite common and has almost doubled in the past 20 years.
+Untreated low thyroid hormone levels can lead to mental developmental problems and poor growth.
 All 50 states screen for hypothyroidism.

 Sickle cell disease.
 This inherited disorder occurs primarily in African Americans, but may also occur in Hispanics and Native Americans.
 The disease causes a severe form of anemia.
 Early diagnosis of sickle cell disease can help lower some of the risks, which include severe infections, blood clots, and stroke.